Man Up | Ep. 206 • September 18, 2017

 Gui Mansilla: I love Fight Club and I grew up with that somewhat.
 I believe the approach to it is really intriguing to me.
 However, that expression talks more about being in your head.
 Being in your head is masturbating yourself.
-We’re in our head or what we call behind in our head is when it’s not safe to be authentic, to be more fully you, and to feel and think at the same time and [INAUDIBLE 00:43:53] constantly stuffing the world based on who you feel you are, who you think you are in a combined way.
+We’re in our head or what we call being in our head is when it’s not safe to be authentic, to be more fully you, and to feel and think at the same time and produce constantly stuff in the world based on who you feel you are, who you think you are in a combined way.

 I was just that if you’re in your head, you’re masturbating yourself.
 It’s not really going to be helpful and long-lasting.
 Part of your job is to not use personal self-help as a way of masturbating yourself, as a way of self-soothing.
 What you want is to go beyond that and being able to understand what it means to take a jump and a commitment into who you are, learn more about who you are, and use that to grow and progress.

 A lot of very strong males – because I have quite a strong male energy, very strong males have come to me for help during the years.
 One big part that they need to understand is that they will not be able to connect to other humans by plowing through emotions, which is how they became strong men.
 Because plowing through allowed them to become freer and feel safer and gain access and be successful, but it’s not really the full story.